mattvenn/minecraft-pi/intro/intro.md

 ## Teleport

 As well as finding out your current location you can specify a particular location to teleport to.
-Start a new program and the save it as `teleport.py`.
+Create a new file and save it as `teleport.py`.

 ~~~ { .python }
 import mcpi.minecraft as minecraft